-“By purposefully bringing together the new and old, east and west, the sciences and the humanities, tradition and innovation, Yale-NUS will give you the preparation needed for the globalization that will define the world of tomorrow’s graduates.”
+“By purposefully bringing together the new and old, east and west, the sciences and the humanitites, tradition and innovation, Yale-NUS will give you the preparation needed for the globalization that will define the world of tomorrow’s graduates”

 Throughout its 300-year history, Yale graduates have founded many of the world’s most respected colleges and universities—Princeton, Dartmouth, Williams, Cornell and Johns Hopkins, among dozens of others.
 But Yale itself has never chosen to launch another college.

 In 2009, Yale University and the National University of Singapore announced a collaborative partnership to create a new four-year liberal arts college in Singapore, the English-speaking economic heart of Southeast Asia.
 Yale-NUS is not an overseas campus for Yale students; in August of 2013, Yale-NUS enrolled its pioneer class of 155 freshmen to study with dedicated Yale-NUS professors on its own brand-new campus nestled within one of Asia’s strongest universities.
 As American universities internationalize, and as Asia continues to develop its global political and economic presence, Yale is proud to be the first Ivy League school to establish a new college bearing its name outside of the United States.